brentley/appmeshworkshop/content/mesh_crystal/virtualservice.md

 weight: 10
 ---

+In the previous section, we created the service mesh.
+Lets now add a representation of the Crystal ECS Service.
+We will do so by creating the following two artifacts in App Mesh, a virtual node and a virtual service.

-A virtual service is an abstraction of a real service that is provided by a virtual node in the mesh.
+A **virtual service** is an abstraction of a real service that is provided by a **virtual node** in the mesh.
 Virtual nodes act as a logical pointer to a particular task group, such as an EC2 Auto Scaling Group, an Amazon ECS service or a Kubernetes deployment.
+Remember our Crystal service is running as a Amazon ECS (Fargate) service.

+Virtual nodes have friendly names.
+We will name this virtual node **crystal-lb-blue**.
+Inside a Virtual nodes  you will also define the service discovery mechanism for your service.
+It support both DNS and Cloud Map based service discovery.
+We will start by using DNS and most specifically we will leverage the DNS name given to the internal ALB that is already fronting our ECS Service.

+The Crystal service is running as a service on ECS Fargate and is reachable via an internal Application Loal Balander.
+Lets use the DNS name given to it by AWS as part of the CloudFormation  template run in section Start the Workshop.

 * Start by creating the virtual node.